AntondeGroot/Flashbook/README.md

   4) Synchronize multiple devices.

-I created this GUI to ease the arduous task of reading physics study books that contain a lot of formulas and long derivations of said formulas.

 You can take notes by simply selecting an area with your mouse, a rectangle will be drawn, you can do this multiple times and they will be combined to a single question or answer card.
 In addition to this you can type an additional question or answer in a textbox that will be combined with the selected areas.
 In this textbox you can include regular text but also LaTeX code, e.g. `$\partial\beta$` to show `∂β`.

-# The program explained

 The program will open with the following menu.